Francisco Beltrão

 Francisco Beltrão, established on December 14, 1952, is a municipality in the state of Paraná in Brazil.
 In 2010, the population was 80,727, of which 85% lived in the city proper and 15% on the surrounding land.
 Francisco Beltrão is very close to two other cities, Marmeleiro and Renascença.
 Its economy is based on agriculture, corn crops, turkey and chicken meat exports, textiles, aluminium pans, mobile industries, public services and small commerce.
+The population, according to the 2022 IBGE Census was 96,666 and in 2025 the estimate was 102,312.

 Brief

 Francisco Beltrão is in the center of the southwest region of Paraná state, which encompasses about 500,000 inhabitants in a 20,000 square kilometer (about 7,700 square mile) area, nearly 5% of the whole state's population and 10% of the entire state's area.
 Most of the town's surrounding population resides in small agriculture-based villages and towns with only low-level services, leading to them often having to utilize services in the main regional settlement, thus concentrating a large number of the region's economic activities in Francisco Beltrão.

 Paulo Abdala Airport serves the city.